When someone mentions tablets, there's a good chance you think of the iPad.

 The answer will depend on where you live and how you plan to use your iPad.

-With free Wi-Fi available in more places, you might not need LTE support as much as you'd think.
+With free Wi-Fi available in more places, you might not need LTE or 5G support as much as you'd think.

 But if you want the convenience of being able to connect virtually anywhere regardless of Wi-Fi access, you'll need to make room in your budget accordingly.

-Since you cannot expand the storage on an iPad, it's important to choose a model with the ideal amount for your needs before you buy one.
+This means that despite external storage support, it's still critical to choose a model with the ideal amount for your needs before you buy one.

 Thankfully, most models start with a generous 64GB.

-This is probably enough storage space for casual use, but if you want to install a lot of apps or plan to store music or video on your tablet, choosing a model with more storage will offer added flexibility and keep you from having to rely on cloud storage or constantly uninstall apps to make room for new ones.
+This is probably enough storage space for casual use, but if you want to install a lot of apps or plan to store music or video on your tablet without external storage options, choosing a model with more storage will offer added flexibility and keep you from having to rely on cloud storage or constantly uninstall apps to make room for new ones.

 On top of the base tablet costs, you should also consider the added cost of any accessories you might need.

-Most models support the Apple Pencil -- an active stylus that allows you to use the tablet for graphics work, hand-write notes, and general expands the functionality of the tablet.
+Most models support the Apple Pencil -- an active stylus that allows you to use the tablet for graphics work, hand-write notes, and generally expands the functionality of the tablet.